peto85/school-schedules/README.md

 [GET] http://schoolschedules.dev:8080/app_dev.php/available-teachers?job_uuid=a2134581-0573-4e8a-bfa2-f31679dbde60

+### Notes about endpoint usage
+These endpoints aren't very robust, so errors caused by things like lack of validation or uncaught exceptions might happen.
+Please see the notes comments section below to read more about this.

-## Tests
+# Tests
 To run the unit tests, simply run:
 ```
 php phpunit.phar
 ```

-## Notes / Assumptions
+# Comments / Assumptions

 A few notes about the decisions made while developing this application:

-- There are many things that are not set up / implemented in this application, such as validation, error and exception handling, database constraints, etc. The objective was to create a simple but usable application based on the problem description, within the short-ish timeframe given.
+- There are many things that are not set up / implemented in this application, such as validation, error and exception handling, database constraints, etc. Symfony is a very rich framework and the objective was to create a simple but usable application based on the problem description, within the short-ish timeframe given.

-- The data model for the availabilities/unavailabilities and the logic that handles them to find teacher availability for a job is very naive.
-I thought it would be a better idea to get a basic but working version of the application (and possibly discuss enhancements in a future interview) than offering a sophisticated but non-finished, unusable version of the application.
+- The data model for the availabilities/unavailabilities and the logic that handles them to find teacher's availability for the jobs is a very first approach.
+I thought it would be a better idea to get a simple but working version of the application (and possibly discuss enhancements in a future interview) than offering a sophisticated but non-finished, unusable version of the application.

 Also, a few assumptions were made to limit the problem scope, specially around possible edge cases: